1973 Ragay Gulf earthquake: Earthquake

-The epicenter was located around 17 km east northeast of San Andres on the Ragay Gulf with a depth of 33 km (20.5 mi).
-It was due to the movement of one of the Philippines' largest fault; the Philippine Fault System with the focal mechanism corresponding to strike-slip.
+The epicenter was located around 17 km east northeast of San Andres in Ragay Gulf with a depth of 33 km (20.5 mi).
+It was due to the movement of one of the Philippines' largest fault; the Philippine fault system with the focal mechanism corresponding to strike-slip.

 Surface rupture and fissures

 The earthquake produced an onshore surface rupture 30 km along the Guinayangan segment of the Philippine Fault.
 It also caused left-lateral offset on a beach line for approximately 3.2 meters.
 There were also fissures, one of them being 15 centimeters in width.
 Two more fissures were found though with unknown lengths, along the foothills northwest of the Philippine National Railways (PNR) terminal in the municipality of Calauag.
 Near eastern bank of the Calauag River, multiple mudboils were spotted.

 Damage

 Calauag

 According to PHIVOLCS, in Calauag, Quezon, the worst hit, 270 houses were partially damaged, and 98 completely destroyed; most of which were poorly built or entirely made of wooden materials.
 In Barrio Sumulong, also part of Calauag, 70% of school buildings were damaged.